-The case study of the CAFSR presented in this paper finds evidence of significant advances in trade facilitation from recent reforms due to expedited and simplified customs process.
+facilitation from recent reforms due to expedited and simplified customs process.
 The CAFSR administers customs controls for the entrance of goods into Peru.
 The new digital platform accepts customs declarations before goods arrive, supports online payment that can be deferred, and allows online requests for physical inspection.
 This platform allows phones, tablets, laptops, and desktop computers to track and register customs control.
 The prearrival declaration, which can be made any time prior to the arrival of the goods, improves and expedites authorities' control.
 Linking the automatic transport and customs declaration simplifies the process, confirming declarations within 30 days of goods arrival without additional paperwork, and reducing the release time of goods from over 70 hours in 2019 to under 20 hours in 2022.
 Quantitative analysis of customs data from the CAFSR shows that prearrival declarations increased from 18% in 2019 to 68% in 2022.
 Importers increasingly prefer the CAFSR process over in-country warehouses, where additional costs for storage are added to the importers.
 The analysis also found that the type of customs control did not change during the evaluated period, even as the flow of goods increased through the CAFSR.
 Control type is decided by a selectivity system that assesses risk: "Based upon Harmonized System code, nature and description of the goods, country of origin, country from which the goods were shipped, value of the goods, compliance record of traders, and type of means of transport" (WTO 2017).
-The system then assigns the control channel: physical and documentary (red channel), only documentary (orange channel), and free entrance with no further controls (green channel).
-Exceptionally, the customs officers can change the channel if more exhaustive control is needed.
+The system then assigns the control channel: physical and documentary 2.
+Trade Facilitation Public Policy in Peru (red channel), only documentary (orange channel), and free entrance with no further controls (green channel).
+Exceptionally, the customs officers can change the The Ministry of Foreign Trade and Tourism in Peru established the National Strategic Plan for Exports channel if more exhaustive control is needed.